switowski/portfolio/src/posts/2022/how-to-benchmark-python-code/index.md

 - `python -m timeit "some code"` for the simplest, easiest-to-run benchmarks where you just want to get *"a number"*.
 - `python -m timeit -s "setup code" "some code"` is a much more useful version if you want to separate some setup code from the actual benchmarks.
-- `docker` is a good alternative if you want a better separation of your benchmark process from other processes on your computer.
+- `docker` - while it looked like it did a better job separating my benchmarks from other processes, thus lowering the deviation between runs, after thorough testing, that seemed to be the case for very short examples.
+For longer ones it didn't really change much.
 - `rich-bench` looks like a nice solution if you need a dedicated tool with additional statistics like min, max, median, and nice output formatting.
 But you will need to set up your benchmarks in a specific structure that rich-bench requires.
 - `pyperf` gives you the most advanced set of statistics about your code.
 And it's used by the official Python benchmarks, so it's an excellent tool for advanced benchmarks.
 - `hyperfine` is a great tool to benchmark any command, not only Python code.
 Or to compare two different commands.